freshlybakedcode/weather-es6/README.md

 * Prod build minifies JS
 * Browser auto refresh on HTML/CSS/JS update
 * CSS autoprefixer on save
+* Mocha for testing with Node assert lib

 ## Anything else?
 * Sometimes Node goes wrong and throws an "Error: 'sass-loader' requires 'node-sass' >=4".
 You can run `npm run unbreak` to resolve this.